 - Chives, for garnish

-- Heat water over high heat; dissolve salt and sugar at water comes to a simmer.
+- Heat water over high heat in a large pot; dissolve salt and sugar at water comes to a simmer.
 Add the bay leaves.

 - Once simmering, remove from heat and add ice cubes.
-We want to cool the water so the brine doesn't cook the meat or bring out bacteria, so about 45 degrees F. Pour into a large bowl and add pork, it should cover the meat completely.
+We want to cool the water so the brine doesn't cook the meat or bring out bacteria.
+Pour into a large bowl and add pork, it should cover the meat completely.

-- Cover and allow the brine to penetrate for 4-24 hours.
+- Cover with plastic wrap and allow the brine to penetrate for 4-24 hours.
 Then rinse and pat the pork dry before use.

-- Preheat oven to 400 degrees F. Heat oil in high sided skillet over medium-high heat.
+- Preheat oven to 400 degrees F (200 degrees C).
+Heat vegetable oil in high sided saute pan over medium-high heat.

 - Season both tenderloins on all sides with salt and pepper; sear the pork on all sides, about 3-5 minutes each side.
 Cover the skillet and transfer into the oven; cook for 18-23 minutes, until temperature reaches 145 degrees F (if you are wary about pork, 165 degrees F).

-- Remove skillet from the oven and move tenderloins to a plate, cover with foil to keep warm.
+- Remove pan from the oven and move tenderloins to a plate to rest, cover with foil to keep warm.

-- Use a pot holder and place pan over a medium flame on the stove.
-Pour in a small amount of chicken broth to deglaze the bottom of the pan using a whisk, then pour in the rest
+- Use a pot holder (that handle will be hot!) and place pan over a medium flame on the stove.
+Pour in a small amount of chicken broth to deglaze the bottom of the pan using a whisk, then pour in the rest of the chicken stock.

 - Whisk in the mustard, cream, garlic and cayenne pepper.
 Reduce and thicken for about 8 minutes.
 Taste for seasoning.

 - Turn off heat.
-Mix flour and butter together with a fork or by hand, shove into the whisk and whisk into sauce.
+Mix flour and butter together with a fork or by hand, push into the wires of the whisk and whisk into sauce.

 - Slice the tenderloins into ½ inch slices, serve with sauce poured over and garnish with parsley or chives.